pabloprf/PORTALS-tutorial/docs/capabilities/tglf_capabilities.rst

 TGLF
 ====

-**PORTALS** can be used to run the TGLF model, interpret results, plot revelant quantities and perform scans and transport analyses.
+**MITIM** can be used to run the TGLF model, interpret results, plot revelant quantities and perform scans and transport analyses.
 This framework does not provide linceses or support to run TGLF, therefore, please see :ref:`Installation` for information on how to get TGLF working and how to configure your setup.

 Once setup has been successful, the following regression test should run smoothly:

 .. code-block:: console

-	python3 $PORTALS_PATH/regressions/TGLF_workflow.py
+	python3 $MITIM_PATH/tests/TGLF_workflow.py

 Run TGLF from input.gacode
 --------------------------